 - Take a look at the local markets.
 Finding a niche or a specialization is key to your success as a vendor.
 Many existing vendors cite competition from other vendors selling similar goods as a major concern, so if you can’t compete on price, find a product no one else is selling.

 - Find out about booth rental.
 Flea markets charge vendors to rent space in the market.
-Some markets charge by the month, while others require you to sign up months in advance.
+However, some markets charge by the month, while others require you to sign up months in advance.
 This will be part of your overhead, and it varies by market, so do some comparison shopping before you fully commit.

 - Consider your costs.
 Fortunately, flea market selling does not require a lot of overhead.
 You’ll need a folding table, some chairs, a working vehicle, and some storage tubs to get your inventory to and from the market.
 As an added bonus, a pop-up canopy or tent can be a welcome shelter from rain and heat, which could also set you apart from the crowd.